evavesterblom/hw/README.md

-* Solution:
-    * connection made to host,
-    * listen port 12345,
-    * write data to file,
-    * calculate running average + printing to cout after 1sec.
-    * Average is calculated as port 12346 not open.
+* Solution: connection made to host, listen port 12345, write data to file, calculate running average + printing to cout after 1sec, average is calculated as port 12346 not open.

     * **classes**: connection, intervalTimer, runningAverage.